MHUS25/bank-tech-test/README.md

 ## My Approach

-Two classes: Account (responsible for making and recording transactions) and Statement (responsible for printing statements).
+Four classes: Account (interface for rest of program, responsible for storing & manipulating balance), Transaction (responsible for creating transactions), TransactionHistory (responsible for storing history of transactions) and Statement (responsible for generating statements).

 ## Screenshots